Apron Conveyor Manufacturer in India

 - Operating at 700°C casting temperature for 20+ months without deformation

-- Casting damage from shakeout: zero (vs occasional damage on roller conveyor)
+- Casting damage from shakeout: zero (vs. occasional damage on roller conveyor)

 - Manual casting handling eliminated — full automation of shakeout-to-cooling circuit